Azure-Samples/windowsvm-msi-arm-dotnet/README.md

 Clone the repo to your development machine.

 The relevant Nuget packages are:
-1. Microsoft.Azure.Services.AppAuthentication - this is in Preview and makes it easy to fetch access tokens for service to Azure service authentication scenarios.
+1. Microsoft.Azure.Services.AppAuthentication (preview) - makes it easy to fetch access tokens for service to Azure service authentication scenarios.
 2. Microsoft.Azure.Management.ResourceManager - contains methods for interacting with Azure Resource Manager.

 The relevant code is in DeploymentHelper.cs file.
 The AzureServiceTokenProvider class (which is part of Microsoft.Azure.Services.AppAuthentication) tries the following methods to get an access token, to call ARM:-